A student may be placed on a leave of absence for personal or other reasons, including health, family obligations, or military service.

-The approval of the Vice Dean for Academic Affairs (or designee) is required before a leave of absence is granted for a specific period, not to exceed one year.
-A request for a leave of absence is not automatically granted–decisions will be made on a case-by-case basis.
+The approval of the Vice Dean for Academic Affairs (or designee) is required before a leave of absence is granted for a specific period not to exceed one year.
+A request for a leave of absence is not automatically granted.
+Decisions will be made on a case-by-case basis.

-A student seeking to be placed on a leave of absence, extend a leave of absence, or be reinstated following a leave of absence must submit the request in writing (using either the Leave of Absence Request form or Approval for Reinstatement Following a Leave of Absence form), along with any supporting materials, to their faculty adviser.
+A student seeking to be placed on a leave of absence, extend a leave of absence, or be reinstated following a leave of absence must submit the request in writing using either the Leave of Absence Request form or Approval for Reinstatement Following a Leave of Absence form, along with any supporting materials, to their faculty adviser.

-For students in receipt of federal financial aid, the Financial Aid Office will recalculate the eligibility for federal Title IV student financial assistance for the student (if applicable).
+For students in receipt of federal financial aid, the Financial Aid Office will recalculate the eligibility for federal Title IV student financial assistance for the student, if applicable.
 Federal aid recipients who are considering going on a leave of absence should consult with the Financial Aid Office in advance to discuss the financial aid implications.

 There is no fee for a leave of absence.
 The period of leave is considered an approved interruption of the degree program and will not count toward the maximum time allowed for degree completion.
 Students placed on a leave of absence are still required to meet all tuition/fee and financial aid obligations.

-The maximum time allowed for each period of leave granted shall be one year.
+The maximum time allowed for each period of leave granted is one year.
 A student whose initial leave of absence period is about to expire has the option to request a leave of absence extension, subject to the approval of the Vice Dean (or designee).
-Except in exceptional circumstances, the maximum time allowed for students to be placed on consecutive leaves of absence shall not exceed two years.
+Except in exceptional circumstances, the maximum time allowed for students to be placed on consecutive leaves of absence will not exceed two years.

-Note: Veterans applying for readmission following inactivation/deactivation of a previous admission decision cannot be denied entrance for reasons relating to their service.
+Please note that veterans applying for readmission following inactivation/deactivation of a previous admission decision cannot be denied entrance for reasons relating to their service.